NubeIO/rubix-ce-docs/docs/rubix-ce/setup/Rubix Computes.md

 - A **[Rubix Compute](../../hardware/controllers/supervisors/rubix-compute/overview.md)** with network access to the device
 - The default IP on `ETH-1` is `192.168.15.10` the 2nd port `ETH-2` is set to `DHCP`
-- Set your PC on the same network or set a fixed IP on your PC **[networking](../../hardware/controllers/supervisors/rubix-compute/networks.md)**
+- Set you PC on the same network or set a fixed IP on your PC **[networking](../../hardware/controllers/supervisors/rubix-compute/networks.md)**
 :::

 ```mermaid